 Once the video is stored in a YouTube account, it is very easy to import the video into Google Slides.
 In Google Slides, students should navigate to the appropriate slide.
 Students can simply select/drop down the Insert Menu and then select Video.
 A window appears in which they can search for their video or paste the URL of the video.

-Elementary students without YouTube accounts can save their videos to Google Drive and then link to them in Google Slides.
+Elementary students without YouTube accounts can save their videos to Google Drive and insert them in Google Slides.
 There are several ways to create links in Google Slides.
 The first strategy is to select some text on the slide, click the link icon in the toolbar, and paste the link of the video stored in Google Drive.

 Workflow Tip: Whenever students are creating multiple files (in this case videos in Google Drive) that all need to have specific sharing settings, it works well to have them create a folder with the appropriate sharing settings and store all of the files within it.